 Talking about taste, if you’d like to tantalize your taste buds, or shock the hell out of them, visit Snow King for a variety of freaky-deaky flavors!
 You’ll find everything from Wasabi, pork-floss and sesame-oil chicken flavor to basil and Taiwan beer!
 If you’re looking for flavors a little more tame on the tongue, don’t worry, they’ve got those too!
 Every ice-cream craving can be satisfied at this very strange little shop!

-The neighbourhood of Ximending is home to theatre street.
-An area that houses a collection of theatres.
-This is a great way to start your night out with some pleasant entertainment!
+The neighbourhood of Ximending is home to theatre street, an street that houses a collection of, erm, theatres.
+This is a great way to start your night out with some top class entertainment!
 Before the evening light fades, be sure to check out graffiti street.
-This street displays the artwork of a variety of street artists that are incredibly talented!
+This street displays the artwork of a variety of street artists some of who are incredibly talented!

 Pre-drink at the Driftwood taproom, where you can experience Taiwan’s finest beer!
 From there, prepare yourself for a night out on the town.
 Visit one of the many clubs you’ll find in the neighborhood and party-hard.
 That’s what this neighborhood does best!